pydio/pydio-doc-admin-guide/4_connecting_your_storage/0_datasource_overview.md

 - **Workspaces** are defined by administrators.
 Admins open accesses to one or many node in the global tree of files inside datasources by adding or removing permissions and policies on these nodes.

 - **Cells** are sandboxed workspaces created by users to share data between themselves.
-Users easily manage accesses while still inheriting the restrictions set by administors.
+Users easily manage accesses while still inheriting the restrictions set by administrators.

 ### Supported Storages